“Your feet will bring you where your heart is” – Irish Proverb

 The Bullitt Hotel

-We chose the Bullitt, a modern and trendy design with fantastic dining and ambience.
+We chose the Bullitt Hotel as our base for our weekend trip to Belfast.
+It’s of modern and trendy design with fantastic dining and ambience.
 The Bullitt was a 15-minute walk from Europa Bus Station, where you can shuttle to and from the International Airport every 20 minutes.

 A return ticket costs £10.50 per adult and is a great way to get a view of the countryside and the city upon arrival.
 The Bullitt staff were wonderfully friendly and engaging, from reception and security, to bar staff and waitresses.
 We loved this hotel and cannot recommend it enough.
 It’s a hidden gem on a worn looking street, with many great drinking and live music options nearby.